 According to Statista, the market for new tech for homes has actively grown in these regions, where billions of dollars’ worth of revenue have been recorded thus far. $23,577 million have been recorded in the US, followed by $16,241 million in China, $4,127 million in the UK, $4,113 million in Germany, and $3,814 million in Japan.
 However, in the near future, revenue will increase in other countries as well.

 6. Voice assistants seem to be one of the most popular advancements of the smart home business, granted that 555 million VA devices will reach homes by 2024.

-At the moment, voice assistants developed by Amazon and Apple seem to be the most popular (Alexa and Siri).
+At the moment, voice assistants developed by Amazon and Apple seem to be the most popular (Amazon Alexa accounts for 62% of the market).
 However, Chinese competitors like Baidu and iFlytek are quickly gaining their own portion of the market share, especially in Asian countries where the smart home market share is actively growing.